 This course is about critical thinking and inquiring into the process of knowing, rather than about learning a specific body of knowledge.
 It plays a special role in the Diploma Programme by providing an opportunity for students to reflect on the nature of knowledge, to make connections between areas of knowledge and to become aware of their own perspectives and those of the various groups whose knowledge they share.
+This course is required for all full Diploma Programme students in year one and two.

-1I018X0D ★ Language and Literature Higher Level (HL)
+1I018X0D Language and Literature High Level (HL)